makimbell/RPGCharacterBuilder/README.md

 #### Application Summary

 RPG Character Builder allows the user to create and manage a list of RPG characters.
 Use the number keys to navigate the menus in order to create, edit, and delete characters.
 Characters can be created from the main menu.
-Alternatively, you can view a list of characters, which you can level up (by one, to simulate leveling up in game), equip a weapon, unequip a weapon, or delete.
+Alternatively, you can view a list of characters, which you can level up (by one level, to simulate leveling up in game), equip a weapon, unequip a weapon, or delete.

 #### Requirements